autoopsltd/Ansible/README.md

-# Ansible
-# Ansible demo to build a Salt Master/Minion stack
+## Ansible demo to build a Salt Master/Minion stack
+#
+# Launch with "ansible-playbook playbooks/SaltMaster.yml"